The forces acting on a cross section of pipeline arise from three main sources:

 To improve the load carrying capacity of the pipe, it may be installed using an appropriate bedding class chosen from a number of alternatives.
 Each type of bedding is allocated a “bedding factor” (Fm) which may be regarded as a multiplier applied to the test load of the pipe.

-Download TECHNICAL DESIGN GUIDE Section 1: System Design Image to the left: As concrete pipes form part of the load-bearing pipeline structure, a number of alternative bedding types are available.
+Download TECHNICAL DESIGN GUIDE Section 1: System Design.
+As concrete pipes form part of the load-bearing pipeline structure, a number of alternative bedding types are available.
 Taken from Technical Design Guide - Section 1.2 Structural Design, Figure A3: Types of bedding.

 Structural Design Calculator